kubernetes/enhancements/keps/sig-architecture/2019-03-19-go-modules.md

 ### Select a versioning strategy for published modules

 As part of transitioning to go modules, we must select a versioning strategy.
-This section is in progress.
 Note that some versioning strategies allow transitioning to others at a later time.

 Current state: